gobacktest/gobacktest/README.md

     + order management and trade ledger service
     + backtesting and trading engine

+---

 ## resources

 ### articles

+These links to articles are a good starting point to understand the intentions and basic functions of an event-driven backtesting framework.

-- Initial idea via a blog post [Python For Finance: Algorithmic Trading](https://www.datacamp.com/community/tutorials/finance-python-trading#backtesting) by Karlijn Willems [@willems_karlijn](https://twitter.com/willems_karlijn)
+- Initial idea via a blog post [Python For Finance: Algorithmic Trading](https://www.datacamp.com/community/tutorials/finance-python-trading#backtesting) by Karlijn Willems [@willems_karlijn](https://twitter.com/willems_karlijn).
-- Very good explanation of the internals of a back testing system by Michael Halls-Moore [@mhallsmoore](https://twitter.com/mhallsmoore) in the blog post series [Event-Driven-Backtesting-with-Python](https://www.quantstart.com/articles/Event-Driven-Backtesting-with-Python-Part-I).
+- Very good explanation of the internals of a backtesting system by Michael Halls-Moore [@mhallsmoore](https://twitter.com/mhallsmoore) in the blog post series [Event-Driven-Backtesting-with-Python](https://www.quantstart.com/articles/Event-Driven-Backtesting-with-Python-Part-I).

 ### other backtesting frameworks